aslamcodes/brain-cache/aws/lambda/serverless.md

 date: 19th July 2025
 done: false
 ---
 - No servers to manage
 - Provision the code
 - Limited by time
 - Run on demand

+> [!NOTE] Stats
 RAM - upto 10GBs of RAM
 Time - upto 15 mins

-> improving RAM will improve RAM and Network
+improving RAM will improve RAM and Networking

-Containers on Lambda - Containers must implement Lambda Runtime API, but fargate/ecs is preferred at exam level
+Containers on Lambda - Containers must implement Lambda Runtime API